The Hidden Reason Your Blowouts Never Last

 Why Most People Move Too Fast

-Everything appears fast.
+Everything appears effortless and instant.

-The reality is very different.
+Reality is very different.

 A section only receives energy while it remains in contact with the tool.

-• only surface fibres respond
+- Move too quickly and only surface fibres respond

-• deeper fibres lag behind
+- Deeper fibres lag behind

-• shape remains incomplete
+- Shape remains incomplete

 The section looks finished.